OhYash/KnowledgeDay/_posts/2021-06-25-kd-tilt-two.md

 The virus is still around, but does it look like it?
 No. But you and I do look like we need an adventurous trip.
 Now if you're going solo, you probably aren't gonna have an easy time carrying a tent.
 _Where is the adventure in that?_
 Exactly.
-Enter **Bivvys**, the just-enough tents for you to chill until you feel a werewolf smoking his food 💀.
+Enter **Bivvys**, the just-enough tents for you to chill until you feel a werewolf smelling his food when you're asleep 💀.

 [Read about it >>](https://www.theguardian.com/travel/2021/jun/16/bivvying-night-adventure-close-to-home-camping-without-tent?utm_source=pocket-newtab-intl-en)